FAQs

 Q: How long does the application process take?

-Psychologists/Psychological Assistants [PLUS application from a NON-APA accredited institution]: Due to the complexities of the required evaluation of the education [NAC 641.061] this application often takes longer to complete.
-This application can take from 3 months to 1 year to complete; depending on the speed the applicant and attesters respond to the required application information.
+Psychologists/Psychological Assistants [PLUS application from a NON-APA accredited institution]: Due to the complexities of the required education and training equivalency evaluation [NAC 641.061, NAC 641.062], this application often takes longer to complete.
+This application can take from 3 months to 1 year to complete, depending on the speed the applicant and attesters respond to the required application information.

-Psychologists [ABPP, CPQ, NRHSPP]: This application is a paper application provided by the Board office upon receipt of the information form.
-This application can take 1 month to 6 months to complete; depending on the speed the applicant and attesters respond to the required application information.
+Psychologists [ABPP, CPQ, NRHSPP]: This application can take 2 months to 6 months to complete, depending on the speed the applicant and attesters respond to the required application information.

 Q: What is the Board’s policy regarding Telepsychology/Telehealth?